Chart Color Schemes

 Health performance in Narangba is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Narangba faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+Narangba faces significant health challenges as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is notable across both younger and older age cohorts.

-The rate of private health cover is approximately 53% of the total population (~12,635 people), leading that of the average SA2 area but lower than Greater Brisbane's 55.8%.
-Mental health issues impact 10.2% of residents, with asthma affecting 9.0%.
-Conversely, 69.3% declare themselves completely clear of medical ailments, similar to Greater Brisbane's 69.2%.
-Working-age residents show above average prevalence of chronic health conditions.
-The area has 11.8% of residents aged 65 and over (2,823 people), lower than Greater Brisbane's 15.2%.
+The rate of private health cover in Narangba is approximately 53% of the total population (~12,970 people), compared to 55.8% across Greater Brisbane.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 10.2% and 9.0% of residents respectively.
+Meanwhile, 69.3% of Narangba residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 11.0% of residents aged 65 and over (2,701 people), which is lower than the 15.1% in Greater Brisbane.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health